Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ### Overriding a transform
 In the same way as it is possible combine Local transforms into pipelines, it is also possible to override a previously defined transform in a file in the _local.transform.pipeline.config.dir_ directory.
 The last definition read wins.
-The configuration from T-Engines of the Transform Service are initially read followed by files in this directory.
+The configuration from T-Engines or the Transform Service is initially read followed by files in this directory.
 Files are read in alphanumeric order.
 So _0100-basePipelines.json_ is read before _0200-a-cutdown-libreoffice.json_.
-The following example removes most of the supported source to target media types form the standard _"libreoffice"_ transform, so this is not something you would normally want to do.
+The following example removes most of the supported source to target media types form the standard _"libreoffice"_ transform.
+This is not something you would normally want to do.
 It also changes the max size and priority of others.

 ```json
 {